Unispac/Circumventing-Backdoor-Defenses/README.md

-# Revisiting the Assumption of Latent Separability for Backdoor Defenses
+# Revisiting the Assumption of Latent Separability for Backdoor Defenses (ICLR 2023)

 Official repostory for [Revisiting the Assumption of Latent Separability for Backdoor Defenses](https://openreview.net/forum?id=_wSHsgrVali) (ICLR 2023).